frederic-perez/AmE-dictionary/data/dictionary.md

 __bohemian__ _adj_ _Bohemian boutiques._
 __boil__ _n_ :three: __2__ A painful, circumscribed pus-filled inflammation of the skin and subcutaneous tissue usually caused by a local staphylococcal infection.
 Also called _furuncle._ _An ugly purple boil on the right cheek of his arse._
 __boiler room__ _n_
+__boiler suit__ _n_ _BrE_ A one-piece work garment consisting of overalls and a shirt top usually worn over ordinary clothes to protect them.
 __boiler__
 __boilermaker__ _n_ :two: __2__ _slang_ A drink of whiskey with a beer chaser.
 __boilerplate code__ _n_